J1marotta/Twitterclone/README.md

 # README

-## Twitter Clone With Reugen; When making a rails app, please update your readme as you go.
+## Twitter Clone With Reugen; When making a rails app.

-^never update at the end, as you will lose detail in your readme files^

-### Design guide
-![links]
-[images]

-## user stories
-trello link .

-examples

-## ERD
-![ entity relationship diagram (ERD) shows the relationships of entity sets stored in a database.
-An entity in this context is a component of data.
-In other words, ER diagrams illustrate the logical structure of databases. ]
+	added bootstrap 3 gem, and sass and improved UI.

+	Known bugs : ~~"Currently the submit button only works once. and then crashes"~~ This was caused because you can't put a form inside a table, so I removed my Table classes

+				Also fixed my button errors by forcing white on all btn classses with !important